Magnetic Resonance Imaging (MRI)

 On the day of the test you should wear comfortable clothes, and we may ask you to change into a gown when you arrive at the exam site.
 Do not wear eye makeup and leave metallic accessories like jewelry and watches at home.

+For some MRI exams we will give intravenous contrast ("dye") to help doctors see normal and abnormal anatomical details.
 If you will be sedated or receive a contrast material for the MRI, we will give you more specific instructions when you schedule the exam.

 Please let us know about allergies you may have to contrast agents.